Donkey vote: 2005 Werriwa by-election

 The by-election for the Federal electorate of Werriwa, held on 19 March 2005, following the resignation of Federal Labor leader Mark Latham, provides a good example for understanding the nature of donkey voting.

 At this by-election, 16 candidates were nominated.
 This large number of candidates led to an increased incentive to cast a donkey vote.
-Every candidate that issued how-to-vote cards used some variation of the donkey vote when instructing his or her voters how to mark preferences, presumably to simplify the task of voting, made onerous by needing to vote for 16 candidates, many with no public profile.
+Every candidate that issued how-to-vote cards used some variation of the donkey vote when instructing their voters how to mark preferences, presumably to simplify the task of voting, made onerous by needing to vote for 16 candidates, many with no public profile.
 Candidates generally allocated their first few preferences and last few preferences to candidates according to their wishes, then numbered the rest of the boxes from top to bottom or bottom to top.
 For example, The Greens advocated the following preferences: